g76r/libp6core/util/percent_evaluation.md

 if default_value is not specified, leave input as is if no case matches

-see also %=switch if regexps are not needed
+rather use %=switch if regexps are not needed

 examples:
 * `%{=match:%foo:^a:false:true}` -> if starts with 'a': `false` else: `true`